dasaderi/python_neurobootcamp/syllabus.md

 Grading will be Pass/No Pass based on the following:

-1) class participation in discussions (50%) and
+* Class attendance participation in discussions (50%)
-2) a short final project consisting of an analysis using a python notebook will be required (50%).
+* A short final project consisting of an analysis using a Python Jupyter notebook will be required (50%)

 ### Useful Resources